István Tiba: Political career

 He ran in the 1998 parliamentary election as a candidate on the Hajdú-Bihar County Regional List of the Hungarian Democratic Forum (MDF).
 He joined Fidesz in 1998.
 He came second as a candidate for the mayoral position of Balmazújváros in the 1998 local elections, and became a local representative.
 He was appointed president of the Balmazújváros organization of Fidesz in 2000.

 Tiba secured a seat in Parliament in the second round of the national election on 21 April 2002, representing Balmazújváros (Constituency VIII, Hajdú-Bihar County).
 He served on the Health Committee in the newly established Parliament since the middle of May 2002.
 In the local elections held in the autumn of 2002 he was elected a local representative in Balmazújváros.

 During the 2006 parliamentary election, he lost his parliamentary seat.
 He was elected mayor of Balmazújváros in the 2006 local elections.
 He secured a parliamentary mandate in October 2008 from the party's county regional list, replacing Sándor Arnóth who resigned from his position.
 Tiba functioned as a member of the Committee on Youth, Social and Family Affairs until 13 May 2010.
 He was elected MP for Balmazújváros in the 2010 parliamentary election.
 He became a member of the Local Government and Urban Development Committee on 14 May 2010.
 He was appointed one of the recorders of the National Assembly on 22 February 2011, succeeding Norbert Erdős.
-He is a member of the Enterprise Development Committee since 2014.
+He held that office until May 2026.
+He was a member of the Enterprise Development Committee from 2014 to 2020, the European Affairs Committee from 2020 to 2023, and the National Cohesion Committee from 2023 to 2026.

+He was replaced as individual candidate for Hajdúböszörmény by the Fidesz presidium for the 2026 Hungarian parliamentary election.
+Although his name appeared in his party's national list, he did not secure a mandate.